The Biomimicry Launchpad is an incubator program that helps early-stage entrepreneurs bring nature-inspired solutions to market.

 In-Person Biomimicry Entrepreneurship Expedition – January 31 – February 6, 2020

-BGDC Finalists Announced and Launchpad Participants Selected – June 2020
+BGDC Finalists Announced and Launchpad Participants Selected – End of July 2020

 Please reach out to launchpad(at)biomimicry.org with any questions.